yanglangfei/FontDroid/README.md

 I think the attributes names are self explanatory, but let me say:

-* TypefaceAssetPath - Set font from the specified font data
+* TypefaceAssetPath - Typeface path from the specified asset folder
-* TypefaceFilePath - Set font from the specified font file
+* TypefaceFilePath - Typeface path from the specified file
-* TypefaceCache - Load font from cache, default value is true
+* TypefaceCache - Load typeface from cache, default value is true

 ###### 1. Set in a single widget